Sven Kums: Kortrijk

+In January 2008, he joined Second Division team K.V.
+Kortrijk on loan.
+There, Kums played 16 games, scoring 5 goals, helping KVK win the title and secure promotion to the Belgian Pro League.
 In June 2008, Kortrijk signed him to a permanent deal.

 Heerenveen

-In March 2011, sc Heerenveen announced that Kums would join their team for the 2011–12 season, the transfer fee was rumoured to be around €500.000.
+In March 2011, Heerenveen announced that Kums would join their team for the 2011–12 season, the transfer fee was rumoured to be around €500.000.
 He played his first match in the Eredivisie on 6 August 2011 against NEC.

 After two relatively successful seasons with Heerenveen, Kums returned to Belgium, signing a three-season deal with SV Zulte Waregem.

 Zulte Waregem

 He signed for Zulte Waregem in 2013.
 In one season for Essevee, he played 41 games, scoring 5 goals.
 The team finished 4th, and Kums' performances didn't go unnoticed.

 Gent

 On 1 July 2014, KAA Gent announced that Kums would join their squad that summer, signing a four-year contract.
 Kums had a successful season, and for the first time in club history, Ghent became Belgian champions.

-Watford / Udinese
+Watford and Udinese

 On 29 August 2016, Kums was sold to Watford but immediately sent on a season-long loan deal to Udinese.